Aarøsund: Tourism

-Traditionally the village attracted scores of tourists in the summer, Danish and foreign alike (especially German), due to its charming fishing village atmosphere, but numerous reconstructions of the harbour have left the waterfront less attractive than before.
+Traditionally the village attracted lots of tourists in the summer, Danish and foreign alike (especially German), due to its charming fishing village atmosphere, but numerous reconstructions of the harbour have left the waterfront less attractive than before.
 But it is still considered a prime site for angling.

-A couple of kilometres south of the village is Denmark's largest camping ground, Gammelbro camping, with room for around 900 guests.
+A couple of kilometres south of the village is Denmark's largest camping ground, Gammelbro Camping, with room for around 900 guests.
 The seaside hotel Aarøsund Badehotel is another, more luxurious option for an overnight stay.
 It was built in 1903, but underwent extensive renovation during the 1990s, so that it appears virtually newly built.
 There are also scores of summer houses close to the beach and a newly-established bed and breakfast.

 A marina was constructed just north of the old harbour in 1988 and has a capacity of 151 boats.
 There is also an old train engine shed, which houses Aarøsund Bådebyggeri, a small shipyard.
 The area also has a community center and a fishing restaurant.